Updated on Feb 13, 2023 by Surobhi Chatterjee

 For instance, a research scientist can grow to become a senior research scientist and earn around INR 8.1 LPA in India.

-Read More about B.Tech Engineering Physics Salary
+Read More: B.Tech Engineering Physics Salary

 Job opportunities for B.Tech Engineering Physics graduates vary from one domain to another.
 Following are some of the industrial sector that Engineering Physics aspirants can aim for employment: